 I wanted to ask a question but sensed that Dick was going to answer it regardless so I kept still.

 “We’ve become too casual with our long-term relationships,” Dick continued.
-“So many of our sellers have been calling on the same agency buyers for so long now that we take for granted that we’ll be bought.
+“So many of our account managers have been calling on the same agency buyers for so long now that we take for granted that we’ll be bought.
 As a consequence, we aren’t always making our best effort; coming up with great ideas; working hard to earn the business.
 We hit the cost parameters and we offer promotional ideas but we don’t attack with zeal or aggression.
 We’re placid and cool and we’re losing to others who act hungry and are being creative.
 In short, the familiarity that we’ve earned has caused the complacency that is killing us.”

 “What do we do about it?”
 I asked.
 “After all, not to defend it, but that behavior seems pretty normal.”